ainefairbrother/ensembl-variation-pipelines/README.md

 }
 ```

 In the above case, GWAS variants will be stacked on top of dbSNP variant.
-What it means is if GWAS has a variant with name `rs100` and dbSNP also has the same variant we will only keep the variant from dbSNP.
-Priority is optional
-and by default it's value is 100.
+What it means is that, if GWAS and dbSNP both have a variant with name `rs100` only the variant from dbSNP will be kept.
+Priority is optional and by default it's value is 100.

-- `output_dir` : (optional) Give the full path of the input configuration file, default: `/nfs/production/flicek/ensembl/variation/new_website`
+- `output_dir` : (optional) Give the full path of the dir where the outputs will be generated, default: `/nfs/production/flicek/ensembl/variation/new_website`

 The generated VEP VCF and track files will be stored there.
 The directory structure would be -